 After two years at Le Manoir, Agnar was offered the head chef position – an opportunity he was reluctant to take, as he already had plans for his own restaurant firmly in mind.
 But he knew it would open many doors, so he accepted.
 As he worked on his own plans, Raymond and Gary were with him every step of the way – both became mentors, offering support, flexibility, introducing investors and even multiple revisions of his business plan.

 After nearly three years of planning, Agnar opened his restaurant, Texture, in 2007.
-A few months later, Texture was named New Restaurant of the Year by The Independent and a Michelin star followed in 2010 as well as an impressive four rosette rating from the AA, which it still holds.
+A few months later, Texture was named New Restaurant of the Year by The Independent and a Michelin star followed in 2010 as well as an impressive four rosette rating from the AA, which it held until its closure in 2020.

-Agnar describes the food at Texture as 'modern European with Scandinavian influences' and as the name suggests, there is a focus on 'combining and emphasising different consistencies'.
-The very best seasonal British produce is at the heart of his cuisine, which is more rustic and closer to nature in its unfussy presentation than the fine dining of Agnar's past.
-While it isn't an Icelandic restaurant, there are subtle hints of the country's influence, with ingredients from his native land such as lamb, cod, langoustine, skyr (a cultured dairy product like yoghurt) and wild herbs sprinkled throughout the menu.
-Traditional Nordic techniques such as salting cod also make an appearance, but they are used with a judicious hand.
-The food is light and healthy, with no cream or butter used in the menu, and the flavours are clean and pure.
+Agnar described the food at Texture as 'modern European with Scandinavian influences' and as the name suggests, there was a focus on 'combining and emphasising different consistencies'.
+The very best seasonal British produce was at the heart of his cuisine, which was more rustic and closer to nature in its unfussy presentation than the fine dining of Agnar's past.
+While it wasn't an Icelandic restaurant, there were subtle hints of the country's influence, with ingredients from his native land such as lamb, cod, langoustine, skyr (a cultured dairy product like yoghurt) and wild herbs sprinkled throughout the menu.
+Traditional Nordic techniques such as salting cod also made an appearance, but they were used with a judicious hand.
+The food was light and healthy, with no cream or butter used in the menu, and the flavours clean and pure.
+It was a huge loss to London's restaurant scene when it closed during the Covid-19 pandemic in 2020.

 When Agnar was taken sick once in Chicago, Raymond Blanc had a ten-course dinner from the city’s best restaurant sent to his bed.